 Our human capital strategy is based on our values and is foundational to achieving our business strategy.
 Our workplace culture is based on practices that reward performance, provide growth and development opportunities, and support employees with competitive compensation and benefits packages.
+As a testament to this, Allegion received the 2024 Gallup Exceptional Workplace Award.
+This award recognizes the most engaged workplace cultures in the world.

-As of December 31, 2023, we had approximately 12,400 employees worldwide, of which approximately 12,200 are full-time employees.
-Approximately 48% of employees are employed within the U.S. and approximately 52% based outside the U.S. Among our U.S. based employees, approximately 15% were subject to collective bargaining agreements with various labor unions.
+As of December 31, 2024, we had approximately 14,400 employees worldwide.
+Approximately 48% of employees are employed within the U.S. and approximately 52% based outside the U.S. Among our U.S. based employees, approximately 14% were subject to collective bargaining agreements with various labor unions.
 Outside the U.S., we have employees in certain countries, particularly in Europe, that are represented by an employee representative organization, such as a works council.
 Our employee base is supplemented by contingent labor where business demand fluctuates or we experience short-term needs for specialized skills.
 We believe our relations with our workforce in both unionized and non-unionized settings are generally positive.